sapphiredev/pieces/README.md

 ## Description

 Pieces make up the core of the [Sapphire Framework][].
-In the design of [Sapphire Framework][] every command, event, precondition and others in the root "pieces".
+In the design of [Sapphire Framework][] your commands, events, preconditions and more are "pieces".
 They are pieces of your code, that make up the whole.

 **Much of the code in this repository is based on the ideas in [klasa].
 This project would not exist without it.**